tomooda/Micromaid/README.md

 # Micromaid
 Micromaid is a small subset of [Mermaid](https://mermaid.live/) for Pharo 13 and later.

-## Viewいんg mermaid diagrams embedded in markdown documents on Pharo
+## Viewing mermaid diagrams embedded in markdown documents on Pharo

 The following is the REPL flowchart embedded as a mermaid script.